-I had thought the place would be crowded with cops, but I was wrong.
-The hound dog still slept in the open garage bay doorway, and the thin man with the greasy-black hair was still wrenching on the Plymouth.
-The hanging phone handset, the blood, now dried to a maroon smear on the handset and the wall was still there.
+I had thought the place would be crowded with cops; gunmen, something, but I was wrong.
+The hound dog still slept in the open garage bay doorway, and the thin man with the greasy-black hair was now wrenching on an old Chevy.
+The hanging phone handset had been replaced, the blood cleaned away except on the wall where it had dried to a maroon smear.
 Untouched.

-“Hang that fuckin’ phone up,” the Mexican said.
-I got out and hung up the phone and it immediately rang in my hand.
+“Check that fuckin’ phone… Make sure it works,” the Mexican said.
+I got out and checked for a dial tone, nodded at the Mexican, just hung it back on the hook and it immediately rang in my hand.

 “Well answer the thing… Dios,” the Mexican spat.
 He went into a coughing spasm.
 I picked up the phone, and an unintelligible string of Spanish launched itself into my ear.
 I held it away.
 “For you,” I said.